Minimal Polynomials of Generalized Heisenberg Groups: The main result

+Moreover, each \(\oversigma_j(X)\) is automatically \(\Aut(\n,g)\)-invariant, since \(\overK\) is \(\Aut(\n,g)\)-equivariant; compare~\eqref{eq:K_Aut_equivariance}.
+However, even though \(\overK\) is a polynomial family of operators, without recourse to Theorem~\ref{th:JR_on_C_0_spaces} it is not \emph{a priori} clear that these invariant functions are polynomial in the cases where multiplicities greater than two occur.
+This has to be verified through the explicit formulas.

-What's more, since most H-type groups are not naturally reductive, \(\Aut(\n,g)\)-invariance of the coefficients does not, in general, imply that the associated \(\Iso(N,g)\)-invariant symmetric tensor fields are Killing tensors.
-Here, however, the corresponding symmetric tensor fields \(\oversigma_j\) on \(N\) are automatically Killing, since the eigenvalues of \(\underK^2\) are constant along every geodesic (cf. Proposition~\ref{p:eigenvalues_of_K_and_tilde_K}).
+What's more, H-type groups need not be G.O.\ spaces.
+Thus, \(\Aut(\n,g)\)-invariance of a polynomial function on \(\n\) does not, in general, imply that the associated \(\Iso(N,g)\)-invariant symmetric tensor field is a Killing tensor.
+Here, however, the tensor fields induced by the functions \(\oversigma_j\) are Killing for an independent reason: the eigenvalue branches of \(\underK^2\) are constant along every geodesic (cf.~Proposition~\ref{p:eigenvalues_of_K_and_tilde_K}), while

+are Killing tensors.
+Consequently, the polynomial combinations appearing in the functions \(\oversigma_j\) induce Killing tensors.
 Nevertheless, we corroborate the Killing property independently in Section~\ref{se:verification}, providing an additional check on the explicit formulas for the eigenvalue branches presented below.
-In particular, each of \(\oversigma_j\), \(g_{\z}\), and \(g_{\v}\) is a Killing tensor.
 Since the space of Killing tensors is closed under polynomial combinations, it follows that all coefficients of \(P_{\min}(N,g)\) are Killing tensors.

 In order to explain why each \(\oversigma_j\) is, in fact, always an \(\Aut(\n,g)\)-invariant polynomial function on \(\n\), let us first assume that \(\ell\) is maximal, i.e.,

 according to whether \(n \coloneqq \dim \z\) is even or odd.
 In this case, \(\nu = 1\) is not a global eigenvalue of \(-\underK^2\), and, away from \(\ram(\underK^2)\), each nonzero eigenvalue of \(-\underK(X)^2\) has multiplicity \(2\).
 Consequently, the characteristic polynomial of \(\overK(X)\) can be written as